szoio/szoio.github.io/_posts/2018-11-10-redux-patterns-and-principles.md

 Finally, we consider when rendering needs to take place.
 It should be as simple as selecting a subset of the redux store, and rendering when this data changes.
 This is in the `shouldComponentUpdate` lifecycling method.
 But what does it mean when the data changes?
 JavaScript doesn't by default do deep comparisons.
 We could use one of the 3rd party tools available, or roll our own to do it.
 But a better option is to do a small amount of extra work in the reducer.

-So the final Redux principle is the concept of maintaining reference equality.
+So the final Redux principle is the concept of *maintaining reference equality*.
 This means that on any update to the redux store, the reducer checks that if an object has changed, and never overwrites any object in the redux store that hasn't changed.
 If our reducers can offer this guarantee, we can propagate this guarantee right through the component heirarchy.
 It means we can trivially make all our components
 [Pure components](https://reactjs.org/docs/react-api.html#reactpurecomponent).
 This is a substantial performance enhancement.
 The price to pay for this is the reducer has to do a little extra work.
 This work only has to be done once, whereas the `shouldComponentUpdate` is generally called orders of magnitude more often than the work performed by reducers.

 In a previous article, I advocated for a style of react development involving higher order components.
 This compositional style is well